salva/fastdbfs/README.md

 Prints the contents of the remote file.

-### `more file`
+### `show [OPTS] file`

-Shows the contents of the remote file.
+Shows the contents of the remote file using the configured pager (for instance, `more`).

+The supported options are as follows:

+* `--pager=PAGER`: Picks the pager for displaying the file contents.

+The pager can be configured adding an entry `pager` inside the `fastdbfs` section in the configuration file. `less` is used by default.

+The commands `batcat`, `less` and `more` are shortcuts that use the corresponding pager.

-### `edit file`
+### `edit [OPTS] file`

-Retrieves the remote file, opens it in the configured editor and if it is changed, it copies it back.
+Retrieves the remote file and opens it using your favorite editor.

+Once the editor is closed, the file is copied back to the remote system

+The supported options are as follows:

+* `-n`, `--new`: Creates a new file.

+* `--editor=EDITOR`: Picks the editor.

+By default `fastdbfs` picks the editor from the environment variable `EDITOR`.
+It can also be customized in the configuration file creating an `editor` entry inside the `fastdbfs` section.

+The commands `vi` and `mg` are shortcuts for `edit` that will use the corresponding editors.

 ### `!cmd ...`